WearableMedia/Ceres/README.md

-# project-roid
+# RO1D

-Project Roid is an interactive garment that takes NASA astroid data as input and visualize them with LEDs.
+RO1D is an interactive garment that takes NASA astroid data as input and visualize them with LEDs.